uPortal-Attic/uportal-home/docs/app-directory.md

 ## Anatomy of a directory entry

-Technical, app directory entries *are* uPortal portlet registry entries, and so can be modeled and imported using uPortal `portlet-definition` "entities".
+Technically, app directory entries *are* uPortal portlet registry entries, and so can be modeled and imported using uPortal `portlet-definition` "entities".
 The XML snippets in this documentation hint as to how this is done.

 ### Naming the content